Accessibility

 How accessible this website is

-This website is not compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.
-The non-compliances are listed below.
+https://www.nelincsdata.net/ is not compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.
+The non-compliance(s) are listed below.

 Non-accessible content